ADVERTISEMENTS

 6. digiKam

-digiKam is added to the official package repository of your Linux distribution and it is the recommended method of installing.
+digiKam is added to the official package repository of your Linux distribution and it is the recommended method of installation.

 $ sudo apt install digikam [On Debian/Ubuntu]